 Today is the next in the series of videos about ‘Engagement from the Inside Out’ and, today I’m going to talk about ‘Remuneration Expectations’.
-What are the expectations for someone, Who, how much pay do they want?
+What are the expectations for someone, Who, how much pay or money do they want?
 What are the expectations with regards to ‘Having a high base salary’?
 Or what are their expectations with regards to ‘Wanting quick pay increases’?

 “Wants High Pay”

 The idea that they’ll soon get another pay increase.
 And what’s really interesting about the research that Dr. Dan Harrison has done.
 That’s the developer of this tool that we use, the behaviour analytics, to get all this data from, is that there’s a huge variation.
 You know there’s a lot of statistics that show that people are more interested in development and growth than they are in pay.
 But there are some people who really want high pay.